A Novel Unified Approach to Invariance for a Dynamical System: Introduction

 In this paper we deal with dynamical systems in finite dimensional spaces and introduce a novel and unified method for the determination of whether a set is a \pinv set for a linear \dyns.
 Here the sets are ellipsoids, polyhedral sets or - not necessarily convex - second order sets including Lorenz cones.
 In addition, we formulate optimization methods to check the resulting equivalent conditions.

 The main tool in the continuous time case consists of the explicit computation of the tangent cones of the \pinv sets and their application along the lines of the Nagumo theorem \cite{nagu}.
 This theorem says that a set is positively invariant, under some conditions on solvability of the underlying differential equation, if and only if at each point of the set, the vector field of the differential equation points toward the tangent cone at that point.
 The resulting conditions are constructive in the sense that they can be checked by well established optimization methods.
 Our unified approach is based on optimization methodology.
 The analysis in the discrete case is based on the theorems of alternatives of optimization, namely on the Farkas lemma \cite{roos} and the \textit{S}-lemma \cite{polik,yaku}.
+The name S-lemma is due to the name of a Lagrange function that corresponds to the constrained optimization in \cite{lik1}.
+Lagrange multipliers method as a penalty method of constrained nonlinear optimization can refer to \cite{flec1}.
 Let us mention that the technique with the tangent cones in the continuous time case and the theorem of alternatives of optimization in the discrete case show common features.